-Luxury watch maker Vacheron Constantin as a huge supporter of Geneva Musee d Art et d’Histoire will be exhibiting some of their renowned and rare timepieces.
+Luxury watchmaker Vacheron Constantin, a huge supporter of Geneva Musee d Art et d’Histoire, will exhibit some of their renowned and rare timepieces.
 This exhibition titled ” Watchmaking in Geneva.
-The Magic of Craftsmanship, Treasures of Gold and Enamel” is ongoing and will end on April 29th 2012.
-The organizer of the exhibition Estelle Fallet is also the curator of watchmaking, enameling, jewelry including 18,500 objects.
+The Magic of Craftsmanship, Treasures of Gold and Enamel” is ongoing and will end on April 29th, 2012.
+The organizer of the exhibition Estelle Fallet is also the curator of watchmaking, enameling, jewelry, including 18,500 objects.
 The following Vacheron Constantin watches are on exhibition:

 2. Pendulette Art Deco Clock Retrograding Display – When you first look at it this particular timepiece, it looks more like a display item.
 On close look you will find this is indeed an exceptional 1928 timepiece which doubles up as a display item.
 Made from 18K yellow gold, platinum, rock crystal agate, onyx, lapis lazuli, it is enameled and decorator with a generous amount of diamonds.